patacongo/Pascal/doc/PascalNotes.md

 ### Run-time String Memory

 Pascal runtime memory is divided into four regions:  String stack, RO data, the Pascal run-time stack, and a heap region.
 The size of the string stack is set with the -t option to prun and 1024 is the default size used by the testone.sh script.
-String allocations are large, the default size is 80 bytes*, and the string stack cleanup is lazy; perhaps only when a procedure/function returns.
+String allocations are large, the default size is 80 bytes (note 1), and the string stack cleanup is lazy; perhaps only when a procedure/function returns and local string variables go out of scope.
 As a result, programs with functions that do a lot of string  operations may need a start larger than the 1024 default.
 All of the test files here work OK with a string stack of 1024.

 This problem is largely alleviated by using short strings that do not require such large string stack allocations.

+In order manage the string stack, two special instructions are supported:  `PUSHS` which pushes the string stack pointer and `POPS` that recovers the string stack pointer.
+The compiler generates these on entry and exit from each dynamic nesting level.
+In addition, the compiler generates numerous `PUSHS`/`POPS` pairs around each statement and the optimizer is tasked with remove the unnecessary pairs (Note 2).

-* The actual size of the string allocations is controlled by a configuration setting when the compiler is built, but is fixed at runtime.
+Note 1: The actual size of the string allocations is controlled by a configuration setting when the compiler is built, but is fixed at runtime.
+Note 2: The algorithm in the optimizer is lame at the moment.
+It tends to leave unnecesary (but harmless) stack operations in the code.
+I have some concerns that it might also release string stack space while it is still in use.
+I haven't seen this, but I suspect it is possible.
+Eventually, the optimizer should track usage of all string memory and free it the stack space when the variables are no longer used.

 ## BUGS, ISSUES, and QUIRKS